leafsigh/Reinforcement-Learning/README.md

 Currently working on multiple dynamic programming algorithms in MDPs.

 - Has finished nxn GridWorld Problem in 4.1 Policy Evaluation of *Reinforcement Learning: An Introduction*

-# Policy Iteration
-Currently working on Car Rental problem by Policy Iteration
+- Currently working on Car Rental problem by Policy Iteration